 What Is World Lung Cancer Day?

-World Lung Cancer Day 2021 will be celebrated on August 1st.
+World Lung Cancer Day 2022 is celebrated on August 1 each year.

 Notable causes include:

 - Air pollution